Umbria

 Spello

-The history of the Fiorata in Spello dates back to the early 19th century.
-The tradition is believed to have started in 1831 when a local priest, Father Domenico di Gesù Cristo, inspired by a similar event in Rome, introduced the idea of creating floral carpets to celebrate Corpus Domini in Spello.
+The history of the Infiorata in Spello dates back to the early 19th century.
+The tradition is believed to have started in 1831 when a local priest, Father Domenico di Gesù Cristo, inspired by a similar event in Rome, introduced the idea of creating floral carpets to celebrate Corpus Christi in Spello.
 Over the years, the practice gained popularity and became an integral part of the town's cultural and religious identity.
+Fra Paolo, the Franciscan monk in the slides above, led the Fiorata efforts during his lifetime in Spello.

 During the Infiorate, the streets of Spello are transformed into a canvas of vibrant colors and intricate designs made entirely of flower petals, seeds, and other natural materials.
 The preparation for this event is meticulous, involving the collaboration of local residents, artists, and volunteers.
 Participants work together to create stunning floral carpets depicting religious themes, biblical scenes, and intricate patterns.